Storytelling is a core part of being human. Our ability to share ideas, stories, and concepts make us unique from the rest of the animal kingdom.

 The rising action or conflict is that part of the story that poses a challenge or obstacle to the characters.
 After their introduction, characters must face a problem that must be overcome.
 One or multiple characters’ attempts to overcome that conflict drives the story forward.

-For example, in Shakespeare’s Macbeth, the first rising action is when the titular character meets the three witches who informed him of the prophecy that he would become king.
+A good example of is found in Shakespeare’s Macbeth wherein the first rising action is when the main character meets the three witches who informed him of the prophecy that he would become king.
 From there, Macbeth is faced with the troublesome path ahead of him.

 The climax in the play, the highest point of tension, occurs when Romeo, besotted with Juliet, kills Tybalt to avenge the death of his friend Mercutio.
 Since it turns out that Tybalt is Juliet’s cousin, Romeo is banished from Verona (setting) and now can no longer see his beloved.

-The falling action elements of a story take place after the climax but before the resolution.
+This plot element takes place after the climax but before the resolution.
 This is where the author ties up loose ends.
 The climax has already happened, but other story elements do not simply stop.
 As in real life, life goes on.
-The falling action follows the characters and other elements of the story in the aftermath of that point of highest tension.
+It follows the characters and other elements of the story in the aftermath of that point of highest tension.

 The resolution, also referred to as the denouement, is the story’s ending.
 The conflicts in the story have been resolved but not necessarily in a happily-ever-after fashion.
 For example, in Romeo and Juliet, the resolution involves the death of both main characters.
 In Macbeth, the protagonist’s death also resolves the story.